Kansas City Child Custody Lawyers

 Who has custody of a child when the parents are not married?

-In both Kansas and Missouri, when parents are unmarried, the mother is automatically given sole custody with full parental rights unless paternity has been legally established.
-Paternity can be established either voluntarily by both parents or by the court in a paternity case.
+In both Kansas and Missouri, when parents are unmarried, the mother is automatically bestowed with legal custody, as there is no legal relationship between the father and the child without a marriage or later establishment of paternity and legal custody.
+Paternity can be established either voluntarily by both parents or by a court in a paternity case.

 In Kansas, if the father and mother both sign a voluntary admission of paternity and the father is listed on the child’s birth certificate, that is enough to establish paternity.